Bulgarian Helsinki Committee: History

+In 1975, the Helsinki Final Act was signed by a number of nations, including nearly all European nations, in Helsinki, Finland.
+Beginning in 1976, a number of dissident Helsinki watchdog groups formed throughout the nations of the Eastern Bloc.
+In 1982, the International Helsinki Federation was founded to coordinate individual Helsinki committees.

 The Bulgarian Helsinki Committee was founded on July 14, 1992 with a headquarters in Sofia, Bulgaria.
-The organization was a member of the Vienna Based International Helsinki Federation until its insolvency in 2007.
+The organization was a member of the Vienna-based International Helsinki Federation until the Federation's insolvency in 2007.
 Nowadays it is an independent organization.
-The Committee is registered with the Bulgarian Central registry of non-profit organization in public benefit.
+The Committee is registered with the Bulgarian Central registry of non-profit organization in the public benefit.

 Objectives

-The Bulgarian Helsinki Committee objectives are protection and promotion with focus on minorities and the vulnerable groups of the society.
-The organization actively lobbies for legislative reforms in the field of human rights, it is actively involved in public debates on human rights issues and carries out advocacy for the protection of human rights.
-The Committee is also involved in human rights education, organizes conferences, workshops, public actions and other forms of public activities with focus human rights.
+The Bulgarian Helsinki Committee's objectives are the protection and promotion with focus of the rights of minorities and vulnerable groups.
+The organization actively lobbies for legislative reforms in the field of human rights; it is actively involved in public debates on human rights issues and carries out advocacy for the protection of human rights.
+The Committee is also involved in human rights education, conference and workshop organization, public actions and other public activities with a focus on human rights.

 Structure

-The Bulgarian Helsinki Committee is managed by two bodies: General Meeting and Management Committee.
+The Bulgarian Helsinki Committee is managed by two bodies: the General Meeting and Management Committees.
 The General Meeting is the supreme body of the organization and includes all members of the Committee (25 members as of early 2013).
-Management Committee is appointed by the General meeting and it has executive functions.
+The Management Committee is appointed by the General Meeting, and it has executive functions.

-Programs
+Programmes

-The Bulgarian Helsinki Committee works through five programmes: Programming and administration programme, Legal Defence Programme, Monitoring and research programme, Campaigns and communications programme and Legal protection of refugees and migrants programme.
+The Bulgarian Helsinki Committee works through five programmes: Programming and administration, Legal Defence, Monitoring and research, Campaigns and communications and Legal protection of refugees and migrants.

 The organization publishes a monthly magazine.

 Funding

-The Committee is a nonprofit organization funded and it is entirely funded by donations.
-In the recent years the largest donors have been public and private organizations such as Leon Levy Foundation, Open Society Foundations, Oak Foundation, United Nations High Commissioner for Refugees, EU Fundamental Rights Agency, the European Commission, United States Agency for International Development.
+The Committee is a nonprofit organization and is entirely funded by donations.
+In the recent years the largest donors have been public and private organizations, such as the Leon Levy Foundation, Open Society Foundations, Oak Foundation, United Nations High Commissioner for Refugees, European Union Fundamental Rights Agency, the European Commission, United States Agency for International Development.